 Jones and ACRES’ land management interns will spend at least 560 hours through October 2016 on the stiltgrass project.
 A private contractor will help ACRES assess the impact Japanese stiltgrass has on local flora.

-ACRES has identified Japanese stiltgrass, pictured left (photo courtesy The Nature Conservancy), on other preserves in small patches, away from trails where the invasive does not pose as great of a threat of spreading by foot traffic — from seeds sticking in boot treads.
+ACRES has identified Japanese stiltgrass, pictured above, on other preserves in small patches, away from trails where the invasive does not pose as great of a threat of spreading by foot traffic — from seeds sticking in boot treads.
 These preserves will remain open to visitors, who must stay on the trails and keep dogs on leash to keep the seeds from invading other natural areas and their own property.

 May to October, Japanese stiltgrass is identified by its broad, bright green leaves with a faint luminescent line down the mid-section, forming a shallow ‘v’ as they extend from the stem.
 If you see a suspected infestation take a picture of the grass and report it on-line through Report IN, an invasive plant reporting system at EDDMapS.org/Indiana.

 Together with its members, ACRES Land Trust protects 5,924 acres of wetlands, forests, native grasslands and working lands in northeast Indiana, northwest Ohio and southern Michigan.
 ACRES provides more than 70 miles of trails through nature preserves for hiking, photography, birding, wellness, family and school visits, reflection, discovery and adventure.